-

 Honors-in-Major Program

-The Honors-in-Major Program is offered to interested junior nursing students who achieve a minimum grade-point average of 3.75 in NURS courses and cumulative GPA of 3.4 at the end of the sophomore year in nursing and/or junior nursing students who are members of the University Honors Program.
-A total of 18 credits taken at the honors level is required for the Honors-in-Major Program.
-Orientation to the Honors-in-Major Program is held at the beginning of junior nursing year.
-Students must successfully complete with a grade of B or better 8 additional credits of honors coursework drawn from the following courses:
+The Honors-in-Major Program is offered to interested junior nursing students who achieve the required minimum cumulative GPA and minimum GPA in NURS courses at the end of the sophomore year in nursing and/or junior nursing students who are members of the University Honors Program.
+See Requirements tab for courses and more information.

 Degree Plan